#1

 #6

-You've drawn The Hanged Man as the relationship obstacles.
+You've drawn Page of Swords in reversed orientation as the relationship obstacles.

 You're going to have relationship obstacles.
 It's best to know what you're dealing with.
 Sometimes the obstacles indicated here clear, but other times you'll need to look beneath the surface of the theme to find a true source.
 Do you and your partner both see this theme as an obstacle?
 If not, that might be your first clue in moving towards resolution.